 - driving licence

-- emailing the documents to us
+- emailing them to firstname.lastname@example.org

 - posting them to Waste Management, Smithies Lane Depot, Barnsley, S71 1NL